lingpipe/sandbox/pyhi/README.txt

 ------------------------------------------------------------

 The unit tests are based on the python module unnittest.
-They are located in bin/runtests.py and may be run with:
+They are located in pyhi-1.0/bin/runtests.py and may be run with:

-   % pyhthon $DL/pyhi-1.0/bin/runtests.py
+   % pyhthon runtests.py

+or

+   % runtests.py

+if your python is installed in /usr/bin/python.

 It'll print out how many tests passed or indicate failure.